 In an explosive rage, Draco jumped up from his chair.
 "I warned you to mind your tongue!"

-Draco was very close to broadcasting his hidden dagger into the High Priest's throat.
-"You presume to disrespect the Realm, and not accede to the Conqueror's will?"
+Draco grew very close to broadcasting his hidden dagger into the High Priest's throat.
+"You presume to disrespect the Realm and not accede to the Conqueror's will?"

 "Settle yourself, General Draco.
 Unless you plan on using that dagger underneath your gauntlet."

-"Why would you, or your Pharaoh care about the Amazons?
+"Why would you or your Pharaoh care about the Amazons?
 They are Greece's pest, not Egypt's."
-Draco asked with his back still to the High Priest.
+Draco queried, his back remained to the High Priest.

-It was no lie.
-Draco hated the Amazons and all they stood for.
-First impressions are everything, and after meeting the Serbian tribe, they really bequeath a bad distaste for all of their kind.
+It was no lie, Draco hated the Amazons and all they stood for.
+First impressions are everything and after meeting the Serbian tribe, they really bequeathed a bad distaste for all of their kind.

-He didn't like Ansem either and wondered how the High Priest knew how he felt about the savage women, but he was more curious to learn more about the plot.
+He didn't like Ansem either, and wondered how the High Priest knew how he felt about the savage women, however, he became curious to learn more about the scheme.
 "What would this stone cost me?
 I must be deceitful to my Lord?"

-Ansem smiled wickedly.
-"A small appraisal, to aid in moving our plan in motion.
+Ansem beamed wickedly.
+"A small appraisal to aid in moving our plan in motion.
 Nothing extreme."

 Draco needed more information than that.
 "When?
 What am I to do?"

-Their meeting concluded, the General finished his walk out of the Hall of Pharaohs, to prepare his men for the circuit back to their Grecian ship as a pair of eyes that was concealed behind a secret aperture watched.
+Their meeting concluded, the General finished his walk out of the Hall of Pharaohs to prepare his men for the circuit back to their Grecian ship as a pair of eyes that were concealed behind a secret aperture watched.